JeremyChuaWX/gossip/README.md

 As an admin i can...

-- _in addition to poster stories..._
+- _In addition to poster stories..._
 - Delete any comment or post
 - Add and delete tags available to forum users
 - Add and delete irrelevant tags in posts